-(i) Refer to Navigating Channel properties, Plug-ins, and Parameter pages to know how to access the Audio page of the Input properties.
+(i) Please refer to section Navigating Channel Properties, Plug-ins, and Parameter Pages in the Control Area to know how to access the Audio page of the Input properties in the software and from your controller.

-Control Description Audio section Source Selects an external audio input to be routed to the Sound.
-The available entries are None (no external input), the 16 stereo inputs In 1 L+R - In 16 L+R of Maschine, the 32 corresponding left or right mono inputs, as well as any additional outputs of multiple-output Plug-ins loaded in other Sounds of the same Group.
+Controls Description AUDIO Section Source Selects an external audio input to be routed to the Sound.
+Available entries are None (no external input) and the four external stereo inputs Ext.
+1-4 , as well as any additional output(s) of multiple-output Plug-ins loaded in other Sounds of the same Group.
+Check the Routing page of the Audio and MIDI Settings panel to route the physical inputs of your audio interface to the virtual audio inputs of Maschine.
 Gain Adjusts the gain of the incoming signal.